MaibornWolff/metric-gardener/README.md

 -   binary logical operations (like AND and OR)

 **functions**<br>
-The number of function definitions inside a file.
-Includes all kinds of functions, like constructors, lambda functions, member functions, constructors, init blocks, etc.
+The number of function declarations inside a file.
+Includes all kinds of functions, like constructors, lambda functions, member functions, abstract functions, constructors, init blocks, etc.

 **classes**<br>
 The number of class definitions inside a file, also counting for enums, interfaces, structs and records.